 - is above 1500kbps, then the resolution with 480p is sent.

 - is between 800kbps and 1500kbps or less than 800kbps, then the resolution with 360p is sent.

 This is done automatically on the server-side.
-However, some users want to force the resolution and don’t want to the server to make it automatically.
-So we’ve defined a new message in WebSocket communication and implement it on server-side and JS SDK side.
+However, some users want to force the resolution and don’t want the server to make it automatically.
+So we’ve defined a new message in WebSocket communication and implemented it on the server-side and JS SDK side.
 It’s forceStreamQuality which is having two parameters streamId and streamHeight.
 You can get the streamHeights information by getStreamInfo message.
 Let me explain how.

 Assume that you are playing a WebRTC stream that has some adaptive bitrates on the server side.
 It means that you’ve created WebRTCAdaptor and call getStreamInfo after you receive play_started message.

 The method above will trigger the streamInformation callback and you can parse it with the same way in this file.
 Then the only thing is calling forceStreamQuality as follows.

 We’ll provide this to be very easy to use in the embedded player as a built-in feature in the next release.

 To sum up, these are the highlights of v2.1.
 You can check the whole release notes here.
 Thank you again for your interest in Ant Media Server and we have some more exciting things on their way.
 Stay tuned and keep in touch.